K-Fet/K-App/README.md

 ### Launch server

-To launch the app, run: `npm run dev:back` and `npm run dev:front` in two terminal instances.
+To launch the app, run: `yarn run dev:back` and `yarn run dev:front` in two terminal instances.

 The front will be available at _http://localhost:4200_ and the back at _http://localhost:3000_.